jakirsoftware/Foss-Browser/README.md

 ----
 ### Privacy

 FOSS Browser uses profiles to protect your privacy.
 For each profile you can enable or disable: AdBlock, JavaScript, cookies, fingerprint protection and much more.
 Profiles can also be saved for domains ("github.com" ⇒ Trusted website).
-This saved domains always overwrite the current profile.
+These saved domains always overwrite the currently used profile.
 So, for example, "github.com" will always open with the trusted profile, even if you are browsing in the protected mode.

 _More privacy features:_

-- Build in AdBlock, which updates automatically.
+- Built-in AdBlock, which updates automatically.
 You can decide which content to block.
 AdBlock hosts are taken from [Steven Black - AbBlock hosts](https://github.com/StevenBlack/hosts).
-- Third-part-cookies can not be enabled.
+- Third-party cookies can not be enabled.
 - Enable or disable Android-autofill.
 - Delete browser data (on app exit).
 - Choose between different search engines (or set a custom one).